 Two projects in Port Huron focused on redesigning the overlap between Interstates 69 and 94.
 The first project widened 2.2 miles of the freeway between Lapeer Road and Pine Grove Avenue.
 This $90-million project included bridge replacement of the spans over the Black River, which now separates local traffic from traffic headed to the Bluewater Bridge into Canada.
 Construction started in March 2011 and was completed on October 19, 2012.4

 The second project, totaling $76-million, commenced in fall of 2013.
-Work here focuses on rebuilding and redesigning the west split interchange between Interstates 69 and 94, where the Business Loop I-69 & 94 ties in from the southeast.
-Construction effects 3.7 miles of freeway and replaces several bridges and ramps.
-Work runs through fall 2015.15
+Work here focused on rebuilding and redesigning the west split interchange between Interstates 69 and 94, where Business Loop I-69 & 94 ties in from the southeast.
+Construction effected 3.7 miles of freeway and replaced several bridges and ramps.
+Work ran through fall 2015.15

 Contracts awarded by the Montana Highway Commission in April 1961 included work on a 11.5 mile section of I-94 between Miles City and U.S. 10 east of Tusler.
 This stretch was completed in 1963.19 The final Super 2 freeway section of Interstate 94 in Montana was four-laned in 1985.20